bnema/waymon/README.md

 - Linux system with Wayland compositor
 - uinput kernel module (usually available by default)
-- Root privileges for server mode (required for uinput access)
+- Sudo privileges on both server and client machines (required for uinput access)

 ### Dependencies